clowa/clowa.dev/swa/src/pages/posts/home-assistant-host-ssh-access.md

 You should now be connected to the Home Assistant host system via SSH. 🎉

-## Step 5: Make things comfortable (optional)
+## Step 5: Make things comfortable

-To make your SSH experience more comfortable, you can create or modify the SSH configuration file located at `~/.ssh/config` on your local machine.
+Optionally, you can enhance your SSH experience by creating or updating the SSH configuration file at `~/.ssh/config` on your local machine.
 Add the following configuration:

 ```plaintext
 Host homeassistant